Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 In the context of social media, sentiment analysis occupies a central place when one tries to understand what is going on, since it is not enough to know "who talked with whom", rather, one needs to know "who talked what with whom".
 However, text messages from social media like twitter, reddit and factbook have some of its unique challenges.

-**The first challenge is of generating a training corpus.** Usually, the "golden standard" corpus when it comes to training a NLP application is a corpus that is manually marked by human beings.
+**The first challenge is of generating a training corpus.** Usually, the "golden standard" corpus when it comes to training a sentiment analysis application is a corpus that is manually marked by human beings.
 However, human-effort-generated corpus takes human resources and money. **But the most critical short coming of such a way of generating corpuses is that it could not keep up with the flowing, dynamic context of social media.** As shown by the previous analyses, sentiments and context on a social media change from day to day, sometimes dramatically.
 On one hand, millions of text messages are generated daily; on the other hand, most social media based machine learing applications are intended for advertising, promoting and predicting.
 Thus, it is important to have a method to **rapidly generate a good enough training corpus roughly in real-time speed**.

+**The second challenge is that text message on social media is usually very short.** Particularly for the case of twitter, where one could not lay down too much words, people's messages are usually very succinct.
+This means people are making references to many topics/keywords/hashtags of which their meanings and sentiments are already well konwn among twitter users.
+For the dataset I am using, among tweets that called election-related hashtags, only half would have more than 10 words that are not: other users' names, or http links to some web pages.
+But at the same time, this challenge represents a unique opportunity.
+Because people's expressions are so succinct, their languages are less descriptive, and more of what they want to express are allocated to those few keywords and hashtags.
+Thus, the need to analyze structures of sentences or even paragraphs is less relevent than the need to figure out exactly what sentiments those keywords and hash tags carries, ragarding to the topic under study (in this case, the 2016 election and users' opinion towards Trump and Hillary).

 ### How to rapidly generate a good enough training corpus